-- Ten (10) sets of 14” European style bottom corner mount drawer slides
+- Ten (10) sets of 14 inch European style bottom corner mount drawer slides

 - Wood glue

-First off, you want to label all of your pieces.
 Write on them which direction they go, which piece they are, and so on.
-You can always sand out any writing later so feel free to write as much info as you want.
+You can sand away the writing later, so feel free to write as much info as you want.

-Taking one of the 50 1/2″ panels, you need to mark all of the lines on your inside side panel for horizontal supports.
-This is where you will use the sketch of your plans to find all of the right measurements.
+Taking one of the 50 1/2 inch panels, you need to mark the lines on the inside side panels for horizontal supports.
+A sketch of your dresser plans would come in handy with this step.

-Take one of your 29-3/4” panels and place it pocket-hole-side-down.
+Use 29-3/4 inch panels and set the pocket-hole-side face down.
 Then draw a line that is 7-1/2” from one side.
-Place your Xs on the far side of the line.
+Write Xs on the far side of the line.
 Do the same for the other one and mirror it.

 Step 6: Glue First Board